A companion show

 - Torchwood has its own version of Doctor Who Confidential with much shorter episodes, known as Torchwood Declassified.

-- Hustle has the companion The Real Hustle, intended to help the audience avoid being conned.
-However it is so distinct from Hustle it is fairly easy to watch in its own right.
+- Hustle has The Real Hustle, a documentary series which focused on demonstrating common scams on members of the public, and explaining how people can protect themselves.
+It is so distinct from Hustle that it is fairly easy to watch in its own right.

 - Strictly Come Dancing has a weekday BBC2 show called Strictly Come Dancing: It Takes Two, with interviews and behind the scenes footage, among other things.
 It also features some truly awful puns in its captions.
 Such as (brace yourself): "The Penny's Dropped" for Penny Lancaster-Stewart after she recently went out of the competition.